Consult the latest issue of Arvalis & Terres Inovia infos

 Biodiversité Cultural assets Ravageurs Colza A distance Compatible Sur devis

-• Introduction to the ecological requirements of several functional groups of beneficials (insect pollinators, flying predators, parasitoid Hymenoptera).
+• Introduction to the ecological requirements of a few functional groups of beneficials (insect pollinators, flying predators, parasitoid Hymenoptera).

 • Opportunities offered by collective and territorial approaches to agro-ecological insect management (pests and auxiliaries)